zchu9/autonomous-aquaculture/arduino/README.md

 This project includes two separate Arduino sketches:
 1. Potentiometer Reader – Reads a potentiometer value and displays it via serial.
 2. DS18B20 Temperature Sensor – Reads temperature in Celsius & Fahrenheit using the DS18B20 sensor.
+3. Camera Module – Captures images using the ArduCam Mini 2MP and processes them.
+4. MQTT Integration – Sends sensor data to an MQTT broker for remote monitoring.
-3. Pins.h includes pin assignments and should be included as a header #include "pins.h"
+5. Pins.h includes pin assignments and should be included as a header #include "pins.h"